Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 ---------------------------------------------------------------------------------------------------------

-If during your checkup you run into any problems, please refer to our [troubleshooting guide](trouble.md) for assistance.
+If you run into any problems during your checkup, please refer to our [troubleshooting guide](trouble.md) for assistance.